getbem/getbem.github.io/readme.md

 open dist/index.html
 ```

-Windows system have no `open` command, so try to open compiled `dist/index.html` file with your favourite browser.
+Windows system have no `open` command, so try to open the compiled `dist/index.html` file with your favourite browser.

 ## GetBem’s build steps explained

-To build this site we are using [gulpjs](http://gulpjs.com/) — which is extremely fast and extensible build system.
-We recommend to read the [docs](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) or watch [Gulp — The Basics](http://www.youtube.com/playlist?list=PLRk95HPmOM6PN-G1xyKj9q6ap_dc9Yckm) turtorials.
+To build this site we are using [gulpjs](http://gulpjs.com/) — which is an extremely fast and extensible build system.
+We recommend that you read the [docs](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) or watch the [Gulp — The Basics](http://www.youtube.com/playlist?list=PLRk95HPmOM6PN-G1xyKj9q6ap_dc9Yckm) tutorials.

-We will look at main parts of [gulpfile.js](gulpfile.js), which are:
+The main parts of [gulpfile.js](gulpfile.js), are:

  * [CSS](#css)
  * [HTML](#html)
  * [JavaScript](#javascript)

-These task was intentionally simplified to keep things small.
+These tasks were intentionally simplified to keep things small.

-Before digging into tasks, we will take short introduction in [gulp-bem](https://github.com/floatdrop/gulp-bem) which is used in all tasks.
+Before digging into tasks, we will make a short introduction to [gulp-bem](https://github.com/floatdrop/gulp-bem) which is used in all tasks.

 ### gulp-bem

-If you familar with [building](http://getbem.com/building/) of BEM projects — then you probably know, that BEM projects have certain structure: file with CSS for blocks will be in `block` folder with name `{block}.css` (where `{block}` is placeholder for current block name).
+If you are familiar with [building](http://getbem.com/building/) BEM projects — then you probably know, that BEM projects have a certain structure: a file with CSS for blocks will be in the `block` folder with the name `{block}.css` (where `{block}` is a placeholder for the current block name).
 All blocks are grouped to levels — folders with blocks.

-With this structure is not clear in which order you should concatenate blocks and how get specific files from block (element or modifier) folder.
+With this structure it is not clear in which order you should concatenate blocks and how to get specific files from a block (element or modifier) folder.
 To make it easy - we wrote [gulp-bem](https://github.com/floatdrop/gulp-bem).

-Main object, that powers gulp-bem is [bem-object](https://github.com/floatdrop/bem-object).
-You can explore readme in bem-object repository, but in short — it represents directory with files (or single file for modifier with value case).
-To get all *bem-objects* from level you can do `bem.object('level')` - it will return `Stream` of bem-objects.
+The main object, that powers gulp-bem is [bem-object](https://github.com/floatdrop/bem-object).
+You can explore the readme in the bem-object repository, but in short — it represents the directory with files (or a single file for a modifier with value case).
+To get all *bem-objects* from a level you can do `bem.object('level')` - it will return a `Stream` of bem-objects.

-gulp-bem also provides `*.deps.js` files support.
+gulp-bem also provides `*.deps.js` file support.
 They are used to define dependencies between blocks.
-You can read [gulp-bem-specs](https://github.com/floatdrop/gulp-bem-specs) with explanations.
+You can read [gulp-bem-specs](https://github.com/floatdrop/gulp-bem-specs) for an explanation.

-When talking about dependencies - it is always good to imagine dependencies tree. gulp-bem provides a way to construct those trees and query them for linearized dependencies:
+When talking about dependencies - it is always good to imagine a dependency tree. gulp-bem provides a way to construct those trees and query them for linearized dependencies:

 ```js
 var tree = bem.objects(levels)